Mental Health Facilities Bowling Green, OH

 Mercy Behavioral Health Institute Mercy Saint Charles Hospital - 19.1 miles from Bowling Green, OH

 Mercy Behavioral Health Institute Mercy Saint Charles Hospital is one of mental health facilities in Oregon, Ohio, located at 2600 Navarre Avenue, 43616 zip code.
-Mercy Behavioral Health Institute Mercy Saint Charles Hospital provides telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
-Mercy Behavioral Health Institute Mercy Saint Charles Hospital provides group therapy, psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
+Mercy Behavioral Health Institute Mercy Saint Charles Hospital provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
+Mercy Behavioral Health Institute Mercy Saint Charles Hospital provides group therapy, activity therapy and psychotropic medication to seniors 65 or older, young adults and adults.
 Mercy Behavioral Health Institute Mercy Saint Charles Hospital also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services provided at Mercy Behavioral Health Institute Mercy Saint Charles Hospital include integrated primary care services, suicide prevention services and diet and exercise counseling.
+Additional services provided at Mercy Behavioral Health Institute Mercy Saint Charles Hospital include diet and exercise counseling, integrated primary care services and suicide prevention services.

 Learn More